-Don’t Pick Your Child Up When He Wakes At Night – Let them Cry It Out
+Don’t Pick Your Child Up When He Wakes At Night – Let Hem Cry It Out

-There is absolutely nothing healthy about letting your child cry for hours on an end.
-In the beginning babies require a lot of attention and comfort from their parents and this does mean 3 am wake up calls and sleepless nights However letting your newborn ‘cry it out’ as a sleep training tactic is not a recommended practice.
+There is absolutely nothing healthy about letting your child cry for hours on end.
+In the beginning, babies require a lot of attention and comfort from their parents and this does mean 3 am wake-up calls and sleepless nights However letting your newborn ‘cry it out’ as a sleep training tactic is not a recommended practice.
 If your baby has been crying incessantly for hours it’s okay to put them down for a few minutes to give yourself a break, however as a sleep tactic it could have adverse effects.